 - Use clean shot glasses to measure out shots.

 - Know the different sizes of cups around campus.

 - Memorize these pictures to know how much alcohol is in standard drinks:

 Drink less (or avoid drinking) when you are exhausted.

 - Exhaustion magnifies the effect of alcohol on the body.

-- For Princeton undergraduates, the highest number of alcohol-related visits to McCosh are often seen after periods of high academic stress, such as Dean's Date.
+- For Princeton undergraduates, the highest number of alcohol-related visits to McCosh are often seen after periods of high academic stress, such as midterms or Dean's Date.

 If you stay in the Green Zone, you’re less likely to have a hangover the next day.
 Check out this video for why that’s so.